 Forthcoming and RECENT work

-Preview of Viva Arte Viva, Biennale Arte 57, meeting fellow artists and curators and giving a talk about curatorial work and climate change in Venice.
-Re-imagining and comparing some of the very earliest teatro anatomico of our planet.
+Press preview of Viva Arte Viva, Biennale Arte 57, meeting fellow artists and curators, participating in the OpenTable discussions, including one with Gold Lion winner of the Venice Biennale, Franz Erhard Walther.
+Giving a talk about curatorial work and climate change in one of the Venice art schools.
+Research in the earliest teatro anatomicos.

-My Europe, My Rights, European Photography Competition 2017, exploring the notion of Europe and rights.
-Working as the International Photography Competition's Jury Member.
+My Europe, My Rights, exploring the notion of Europe and rights through art.
+Jury member.
+European Parliament, 2017.

 11th Florence Biennale 2017 Selection Committee.
 The theme of this Biennale, eARTh – Creativity & Sustainability, resonates with my climate change, art and self projects.